EvolBioInf/andi/README.md

 # About

-This is the `andi` program for estimating genome diversity.
+This is the `andi` program for estimating the evolutionary distance between closely related genomes.

 # Build Instructions